ColOfAbRiX/figlet4s/README.md

 object QuickStartMain extends App {

   // 1.
-Obtain an options builder.
+Obtain an options builder
   val builder = Figlet4s.builder()

   // 2.
-This time we don't configure it.
+In this example we use the default configuration

   // 3.
 Render a text into a FIGure val figure = builder.render("Hello, World!")